kevinyswong/kevinyswong.github.io/index.md

 or you might regard it a great liberation, as Nietzsche tried to do.
 But that's your problem.
 You deal with it.
 I have my own way of dealing with it, and I think I have dealt with it.
-I worked my way back to something, not really the God of organized religion, but I worked my way back to something like a god idea.
+I worked my way back to something, not really the God of organized religion, but I worked my way back to something like a God idea.
 I'm giving it a place in my life which enables me to stand to some extent in judgement of myself, as I think I should."
 Fair enough.
 This answer satisfies me, and I can respect Scruton for it.
 The necessary consequence, of course, is